 Herbivore or Carnivore?
 Take a closer look at the digestive systems of various African species to understand ungulate digestion.
-Students will explore adaptations, the importance of keystone species, and the interdependencies between living things in the ecosystem.

 Students will learn:

 - How to investigate the structural, physiological and behavioural adaptations that allow mammals to survive in Africa

 - About the relationships and interdependencies between African species, as represented by food webs

 Use the activities in the teaching guide (below) to spark students’ curiosity before their zoo visit and prepare them for their excursion.